protegeproject/swrlapi-example/README.md

 On build completion, your local Maven repository will contain generated swrlapi-example-${version}.jar and swrlapi-example-${version}-jar-with-dependencies.jar files.
 The ./target directory will also contain these JARs.

-You can then run the application follows:
+You can then run the application as follows:

     mvn exec:java

-#### License

-The software is licensed under the [BSD 2-clause License](https://github.com/protegeproject/swrltab/blob/master/license.txt).

 #### Questions